MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 ## Dataflows in Teams is a lightweight version

-Dataflows in Dataverse for Teams are a lightweight version of dataflows in the maker portal and can only load data into Dataverse for Teams.
-Dataflows in Dataverse for Teams are optimized for a one-time import of data, but you can refresh your data manually through the refresh button in the dataflow management page.
+Dataflows in Teams are a lightweight version of dataflows in the maker portal and can only load data into Dataverse for Teams.
+Dataflows in Teams are optimized for a one-time import of data, but you can refresh your data manually through the refresh button in the dataflow management page.
 If you want full dataflows functionality, you can [upgrade your environment](/power-platform/admin/about-teams-environment).

-Supported data sources in dataflows in Dataverse for Teams are:
+Supported data sources in dataflows in Teams are:

 * Excel (OneDrive)
 * Text/CSV (OneDrive)